AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

    }
    ```

-6. To start the server, click the green triangle button, and select **Debug "AgoraChatTokenStarter..."**.
+1. To start the server, click the green triangle button, and select **Debug "AgoraChatTokenStarter..."**.
    ![start the server](https://web-cdn.agora.io/docs-files/1639043996061)

 <a name="uuid"></a>

 ### Get the UUID

-When a user is registered, Agora automatically assigns a UUID to identify that user.
+When you create a user in Agora Chat, they are automatically assigned a UUID.

-You can get the UUID through the [User Account RESTful APIs](link).
+You can get the UUID through the [User Account RESTful APIs](https://docs-preprod.agora.io/en/test/agora_chat_restful_reg?platform=RESTful).

 The following example registers a user with the username "user1" and password "123".